newpatiente2e/docs/docs/25-form-recognizer-studio/30-create-project.md

     ![The image shows creating a new project](./img/studio-create-project.png)

-1. On the create project dialog, provide a name for your project, optionally a description, and select continue.
+1. On the create project dialog, provide a
+    1. Name for your project,
+    1. Optionally a description,
+    1. Select **Continue**.

+1. On the next page, complete the following steps:

     1. Select your Azure subscription.
-    1. Select the resource group whose name starts with **contoso-patient-registration**.
+    1. Select the resource group whose name starts with **rg-<YOUR_CONTOSO_RESOURCE_GROUP_NAME>**.
-    1. Name the service **form-recognizer**.
-    1. Select the location closest to you.
-    1. Select the free pricing tier **F0**.
+    1. Select the Recognizer or Cognitive Service Resource.
     1. Select API version **2022-08-31 (General Availability)**.
     1. Select **Continue**.